Conjectures related to aliquot sequences starting on integer powers $n^i$

 The prime number 419 appears in the factorization of the terms of index 1, 2 of all sequences that begin with the integers $7^{38k}$.

-The case of index 1 follows from Conjecture (92).
+The case of index 1 follows from Conjecture (92), and it is true for all positive $k$.

 The prime number 3 appears in the factorization of the terms of index 1 of all sequences starting with the integers $10^{2k}$.

-This is an immediate result of Theorem (1).
+This is an immediate result of Corollary (1).

 The prime number 5 appears in the factorization of the terms of index 1 of all sequences that begin with the integers $10^{3+4k}$.